shepkeira/LIMS/LIMS_IMAGE/web/tests/README.md

  Coverage is extremely useful for showing where more tests are needed.

-  1. To use the coverage library, access a bash terminal in the container and run `coverage run manage.py test tests/`.
-  2. Export the results to an html document by running `coverage html`.
+ To use the coverage library, access a bash terminal in the container and run `coverage run manage.py test tests/`.
+Export the results by running `coverage html`.
+By default, the results are gitignored.
-  3. Copy the report output out to the host machine by running `docker cp lims_web_server:/src/htmlcov .`.
-This command needs to be run on the host machine.
-  4. Navigate to `index.html` in `html_cov/` and open it in a browser.